Contents

 - Mitral valve, between the left atrium and left ventricle

-The heart four chambers and four valves and is connected to various blood vessels.
-Veins are blood vessels that carry blood from the body to the heart.
-Arteries are blood vessels that carry blood away from the heart to the body.
+Your heart 4 chambers and 4 valves and is connected to various blood vessels.
+Veins are blood vessels that carry blood from the body to your heart.
+Arteries are blood vessels that carry blood away from your heart to your body.

-The heart pumps blood to the lungs and to all the body’s tissues by a sequence of highly organized contractions of the four chambers.
-For the heart to function properly, the four chambers must beat in an organized way.
+Your heart pumps blood to your lungs and to all the body’s tissues by a sequence of highly organized contractions of the four chambers.
+For your heart to function properly, the four chambers must beat in an organized way.

 The Right Side of Your Heart

-After your body’s organs and tissues have used the oxygen in your blood, the vena cavae carry the oxygen-poor blood back to the right atrium of your heart.
+After your body’s organs and tissues have used the oxygen in your blood, the vena cavae carry the oxygen-poor blood (deoxygenated blood or venous blood) back to the right atrium of your heart.

-The oxygen-poor blood from the vena cavae flows into your heart’s right atrium.
+The oxygen-poor blood (deoxygenated blood or venous blood) from the vena cavae flows into your heart’s right atrium.
 From the right atrium, blood is pumped into the right ventricle.
-And then from the right ventricle, blood is pumped to your lungs through the pulmonary arteries (shown in blue in the center of figure 3).
+And then from the right ventricle, blood is pumped to your lungs through the pulmonary arteries (shown in blue in the center of figure 7).

 Once in the lungs, the blood travels through many small, thin blood vessels called capillaries.
 There, the blood picks up more oxygen and transfers carbon dioxide to the lungs—a process called gas exchange.